PIXISREPO/PIXIS-PROJECTS/MOODE-LCD/README.md

 - Raspberry Pi 3A+, Pi Zero2W, Pi3, Pi4, or Pi5
 - moOde Audio Player (default install with user `moode`)
 - Waveshare SKU27579 2.8" SPI LCD (ST7789 driver)
-- Internet access on the Pi (for Waveshare driver download)
+- Internet access on the Pi (for Installer, dependencies and Waveshare driver download)
 - Optional Audio HATs of your choice.

 ## Installation